jamesknelson/govern/README.md

     * Authentication state
     * Cached data

-    *Govern is great at handling environment state -- but it can also integrate with your existing Redux or MobX-based store.*
+    *Govern is great at handling environment state, and can also be integrated with your existing Redux or MobX-based store.*

--   Control state
+-   Controllers

     State that represents that current view, and any actions that have been initialized from it.
 For example: